icylace/CursorRuler/README.md

 - General code improvement.
 - The CursorRuler settings are now accessible from the "Preferences" -> "Package Settings" menu.
 - Fix for [#2](https://github.com/icylace/CursorRuler/issues/2):  Custom user settings were not being picked up.
 - Fix for [#3](https://github.com/icylace/CursorRuler/issues/3):  Default line wrapping was behaving unexpectedly.
-Created a new command called [CursorRuler: Wrap Lines][wrap lines] for doing line wrapping properly.
+Created a new command called [CursorRuler: Wrap Lines](https://github.com/icylace/CursorRuler#available-commands) for doing line wrapping properly.
 - Started using Package Control messages.
 - Updated readme:  Made more use of GitHub Flavored Markdown.
 - Updated readme:  Noted that one of the minor bugs is ST2-only.